 Here is a quick list of nutrition facts for your information.
 If you need more specific information on any topic, you can click on the links provided.

---Vegetables that are lightly cooked or eaten raw have the most nutritional benefit.
+Vegetables that are lightly cooked or eaten raw have the most nutritional benefit.
+(There are exceptions such as potatoes, sweet potatoes and winter squash that require more cooking.)

 Of course, there is much more to the science of nutrition than the general facts listed above.
 There is still a lot we do not know about how foods affect how you feel and how well you are.